How to properly craft an about us page

 Your company’s “About Us” page is also a wonderful place to tell your readers who you are, and you might want to include a photo of some of your employees.
 This humanizes your brand, allowing customers to recognize and trust you.

-What is the ideal length for an “About Us” page?
+What is the ideal length for this page?

 A good length for an “About Us” page is 300 to 500 words.
 You may wonder how we arrived at this figure.
 Any information that is less than 200 words is deemed thin.
 Most blog posts these days are 500-600 words, while those with at least 2000 words are considered cornerstone content (About pages don’t fit into these).
 You should be alright as long as you keep above the thin content mark and aim for 500 words.